May 29, 2014

 When thinking about how best to prepare for a home loan application the myths you might hear from a friend at a BBQ, or outright lies you might read in some deep dark corner of the internet can actually leave you worse off.

 Not everything you hear or read is exactly true.

-I regularly hear home loan myths from my Scarborough customers, so here are three of the most common myths straightened out for you.
+We regularly hear mortgage myths from our North Perth mortgage customers at their first meeting, so here are three of the most common myths straightened out for you.

 This is one of the most widely spread and most damaging of all the home loan myths we come across.

-The general principal that you might have heard from a friend of a friend, is that if you have a few credit cards, the bigger the limit the better.
+The general principal that you might of heard from a friend of a friend, is that if you have a few credit cards, the bigger the limit the better.

 You might of heard that this will give you a better rating when the bank assess your home loan application.

 When the bank looks at your credit cards they will take a 2-3% of the total limit of your card and use this figure as your monthly repayment.